 1. Produce for Better Health Foundation.
 State of the Plate, 2005.

 2. Shenoy A, Kazaks A, Holt R, et al. The use of a commercial vegetable juice as a practical means to increase vegetable intake: a randomized controlled trial.
 Nutr J. 2010;9:38.

 3. Shenoy A, Kazaks A, Holt R, et al. Easy accessibility to a vegetable beverage can result in marked increase in vegetable intake: an approach to improving vascular health.
 Poster presented at Experimental Biology, 2009.
 New Orleans, LA.

-Packed with top-notch ingredients & tons of flavor, Pace® sauces add a delicious kick-and a veggie boost-to your food.
+Packed with top-notch ingredients & tons of flavor Pace® sauces add a delicious kick to your food.